-Andrea Gibson is not gentle with her truths.
-It is this raw fearlessness that has led her to the forefront of the spoken word movement– the first winner of the Women’s World Poetry Slam —Gibson has headlined prestigious performance venues coast to coast with powerful readings on war, class, gender, bullying, white privilege, sexuality, love, and spirituality.
+Andrea Gibson is not gentle with their truths.
+It is this raw fearlessness that has led them to the forefront of the spoken word movement– the first winner of the Women’s World Poetry Slam —Gibson has headlined prestigious performance venues coast to coast with powerful readings on war, class, gender, bullying, white privilege, sexuality, love, and spirituality.

-Now, on her fifth full-length album FLOWER BOY and her second book THE MADNESS VASE, Gibson’s poems continue to be a rally cry for action and a welcome mat at the door of the heart’s most compassionate room.
+Now, on their fifth full-length album FLOWER BOY and their second book THE MADNESS VASE, Gibson’s poems continue to be a rally cry for action and a welcome mat at the door of the heart’s most compassionate room.

-“ Andrea Gibson does not just show up to pluck your heart strings.
-She sticks around to tune them.
+Andrea Gibson does not just show up to pluck your heart strings.
+They stick around to tune them.
 If being floored is new to you, ya might want to grab a cushion.
 Whatever the opposite of fooling someone is, Andrea does that.
-Beware of the highway in her grace and the crowbar in her verse.”
+Beware of the highway in their grace and the crowbar in their verse.

 Andrea Gibson was born in Calais, Maine in 1975 and now resides in Boulder, Colorado.